top of page

 Must see Location: Constantinople (Present Day Istanbul):

-6 Things to avoid in Istanbul:
+6 Things to Avoid in Istanbul:

-3. Street food that you don't feel is cooked cleanly.
+3. Street food that seems unclean.

-4. Water from any tap or open source.
+4. Water from taps or open sources.

 One final safety tip: Istanbul is one of the largest cities in the world with a population of over 15 million people with a large number of them being poor refugees.
 Like any large city in the world, street smarts are key.
 Stay around the touristy areas and well lit streets.
 Restaurants, cafes and businesses LOVE tourists and will want to keep you safe so business continues to come in.
 If you feel unsafe, just go in a business and hang out until you feel safe.